MicrosoftDocs/azure-devops-docs/docs/organizations/security/includes/agent-queue-roles.md

 	> [!div class="mx-imgBorder"]
 	> ![Agent pools security roles for all pools within the project.](/azure/devops/organizations/security/media/security-roles/pipeline-all-security-roles.png)

 - To set permissions for a specific pool, choose the pool and then **Security**.
-Then add a user and select their role.
+Under **Pipeline permissions**, you can see which pipelines have access to the pool.
+You can explicitly allow a pipeline by using the `+` button or allow all pipelines by using the `⋮` button.
+Under **User permissions**, you can add a user or group and select their role.

 	> [!div class="mx-imgBorder"]
 	> ![Agent pools security roles for a specific pool within the project.](/azure/devops/organizations/security/media/security-roles/pipline-individual-security-role.png)